telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-getting-started.md

 * Add the Telerik UI for Xamarin Nuget package following the instructions in [Telerik NuGet package server]({%slug telerik-nuget-server%}) topic.

 If you don't want to add the all Telerik.UI.for.Xamarin nuget package, you have the option to add a separate nuget package.
 For RadPdfViewer control you have to install the **Telerik.UI.for.Xamarin.PdfViewer** nuget package.
-This nuget will automatically refer the *Telerik.UI.for.Xamarin.Common*, *Telerik.UI.for.Xamarin.Primitives*, *Telerik.UI.for.Xamarin.SkiaSharp*, *SkiaSharp* and *ShiaSharp.Views.Forms* nuget packages.
+This nuget will automatically refer the *Telerik.UI.for.Xamarin.Common*, *Telerik.UI.for.Xamarin.Primitives*, *Telerik.UI.for.Xamarin.SkiaSharp*, *SkiaSharp* and *SkiaSharp.Views.Forms* nuget packages.

 * Add the references to Telerik assemblies manually, check the list below with the required assemblies for **RadPdfViewer** component: